The report of an endless struggle for democracy in Peru

-For this issue of Sur, in our Gallery of art pieces, we have included the photographic depiction of a unique action by Colectivo Sociedad Civil held in Peru in the year 2000 named “Lava la bandera” (Washing the flag, in English translation).
-This political and collective intervention, carried out as a symbolic outcry for democracy, challenged the meaning that had been historically attributed to the flag as an insignia, a distinctive mark of a people.
-Bringing national flags to city squares and washing them collectively, while constituting a criticism of a faded symbol and its fragile representation capabilities, used many hands to forge other possible meanings.
+For this issue of Sur, in our gallery of art pieces, we have included the photographic record of a paradigmatic action staged by Colectivo Sociedad Civil in Peru in the year 2000 named “Lava la bandera” (Washing the flag).
+This political and collective intervention, carried out as a symbolic call for democracy, challenged the meaning that had been historically attributed to the flag as an insignia, a distinctive mark of a people.
+Bringing national flags to city squares and washing them collectively both expressed criticism of a tattered symbol and its fragile representation capabilities and used many hands to forge other possible meanings.

 The context in which the action was carried out was very specific.
 The systematic violation of human rights, political persecution, corruption, and poverty were all present throughout the dictatorship of Alberto Fujimori in the country.

 Today, Peru is once again facing a profound political crisis.
-A crisis that, within shortly over a month, has left an alarming number of people dead and injured in a landscape of violent repression by the state against demonstrators.11.
+A crisis that, within a little over a month, has left an alarming number of people dead and injured due to violent repression by the state against demonstrators.11.
 “Guterres preocupado com protestos no Peru que mataram dezenas”, ONU News, January 26, 2023, accessed January 30, 2023, https://news.un.org/pt/story/2023/01/1808777.
-Thousands of people have taken the streets of Peru waving their flags high; the flags of a country that, both now and twenty years ago, experiences a moment of instability, the result of intense national inequality, structural racism, and an institutional crisis that becomes evident in a systematic violation of human rights.
+Thousands of people have taken to the streets of Peru, waving their flags high – the flags of a country that, like twenty years ago, is now experiencing a moment of instability as the result of severe national inequality, structural racism, and an institutional crisis made evident by the systematic violation of human rights.

 Claudia Coca • To me, Colectivo Sociedad Civil was a collective of citizens that wished to engage civil society in order to recover democracy.
-In 2000, with a great deal of naivete, we endorsed the following motto: “For the cultural takedown of the dictatorship”, and I say naivete because we never expected to be in the same place today, and I say this with desperation and pain.
+In 2000, with a great deal of naivety, we endorsed the following motto: “For the cultural overthrow of the dictatorship”, and I say naivety because we never expected to be in the same situation today, and I say this with desperation and pain.

 We were few at first and many at the height of the struggle for democracy.22.
 The founding members of Colectivo Sociedad Civil come from the world of visual arts.
 In the first weeks of its formation, creation and work, members included, in addition to Claudia Coca, Susana Torres Márquez, Abel Valdivia, Emilio Santisteban, Sandro Venturo, Gustavo Buntinx, Fernando Bryce and Natalia Iguiñiz.